Skip to main content

 Recovery, which encompasses both sleep and stress management, is a critical and often overlooked component of health.
 During deep sleep, your body undertakes most of its repair and regeneration processes.
 It is when growth hormone, a key peptide for tissue repair, is released in its largest pulses.

 Inadequate sleep disrupts this process and increases levels of cortisol, a stress hormone.
-Chronically elevated can break down muscle tissue and collagen, directly counteracting the benefits of your hormone therapy.
-Effective techniques, whether meditation, deep breathing, or spending time in nature, help to lower cortisol levels and create a more favorable biochemical environment for rejuvenation.
+Chronically elevated cortisol can break down muscle tissue and collagen, directly counteracting the benefits of your hormone therapy.
+Effective stress management techniques, whether meditation, deep breathing, or spending time in nature, help to lower cortisol levels and create a more favorable biochemical environment for rejuvenation.
 Strategic recovery ensures that the hard work you do through diet and exercise can be consolidated into tangible aesthetic improvements.

 Intermediate